sempr-tk/sempr/README.md

 Global reference systems inherit from the `GlobalCS`-class and are implicitly linked to each other, with the earth as a common root.
 Since "earth" is not modeled explicitely, the global references are also referred to as "root reference systems".
 Currently, they are supported through three classes: `GeodeticCS` models geographic coordinate systems which are based on latitude and longitude coordinates on a WGS84 ellipsoid with Greenwich as meridian.
 They do cannot be chained with other reference systems: How would an affine transformation relative to "WGS84" make any sense?

 In most cases you will want to represent data that is not directly aquired in (lon lat) but rather (x y z) coordinates, but which may be linked to a specific geographic location.
 This is what a `ProjectionCS` is used for: It defines a reference system projected to/from an underlying geographic one.
 Currently implemented are UTM, UPS and MGRS (also known as UTMREF) projections.
-The latter can be attached to any (lat lon) coordinate and defines a plane that touches the globe at that location.
-Since at this point the coordinates of any geometry attached to the coordinate system is interpreted as (x y z), it is possible to attach local reference systems to it.

 Additional to the `ProjectionCS` the `GeocentricCS` provide not projected (x y z) coordinate.
 They could be based on the center point of the earth or as a local tangent plane at a given position.
+The local tangent plane can be attached to any (lat lon) coordinate and defines a plane that touches the globe at that location.
+Since at this point the coordinates of any geometry attached to the coordinate system is interpreted as (x y z), it is possible to attach local reference systems to it.
+But the plane is not projected and so the earth's curvature will still cause an high error for a far distance to the given postion.

 ##### Local references
 Local reference systems simply define affine transformations (currently only rotation and translation) between each other, every `LocalCS` having at most one parent coordinate system, which can be another `LocalCS` or a global cartesian like `ProjectionCS` and `GeocentricCS`.